Jrkeeling23/EGEN-310-Project-Portfolio/README.md

 # EGEN-310-Project-Portfolio
+EGEN-310R: Multi-disciplinary Engineering Design
-EGEN-310R: Cat's Conundrum project computer science discipline work.
+Cat's Conundrum project computer science discipline work.
 ## Instruction for Users and Developers

 If you are a user, please see [README_User.md](README_User.md).